 If you really want to make an impact, throw some citrus peels in the garbage disposal to give it a little scent refresher!
 Moreover, make a point to scrape food into the trash and not down the drain.
 This will benefit you two-fold — it will limit the smells and keep your drain clog-free!

 Additionally, grab some kitty litter and pour it at the bottom of your trash receptacle.
 This material is tailored to soak up our pets’ stinky bathroom smells, so why not use it in the kitchen as well!

 For stay-at-home moms, make a habit of cleaning and sanitizing the kitchen often!
 Lastly, don’t forget to regularly go through the fridge to remove any food that has taken a turn for the worst.

 Instead of letting your sauce bubble over as it begins to simmer, stop the splatter in its tracks!
 This can reduce the amount of mess AND if you buy the right splatter screen, it can even capture the smells of your culinary creation!
 Just make sure to purchase one with a carbon filter that is designed to absorb those unwanted smells.

 Sometimes the smells are inevitable, especially in a small apartment.
 Therefore, if you really want to avoid them, rethink your cooking strategy!

-Choose to grill your salmon instead of baking it.
+Choose to grill or smoke your salmon instead of baking it.
 When you have a hankering for Thai curry, eat out that night!
 While not always ideal, it can be the easier route.